AnyChart/docs.anychart.com/Axes_and_Grids/Text_Markers.md

 ## Overview

 Text Markers are useful when you want to place custom texts or description with or instead of axes values labels.
 You can add text markers to any place of a chart.
+You can also place [Range Markers](../Axes_and_Grids/Range_Markers) to show Ranges and [Line Markers](../Axes_and_Grids/Line_Markers) to show Lines.

 ## Declare